SumoLogic/sumologic-documentation/docs/send-data/kubernetes/logs.md

 }
 ```

-If you want to send metadata along with an unstructured log record, you have to use resource level attributes, because record level attributes are going to be
-removed before sending log to Sumo Logic.
-Please see [Mapping OpenTelemetry concepts to Sumo Logic][mapping] for more details.
+If you want to send metadata along with an unstructured log record, you have to use resource level attributes, because record level attributes are going to be removed before sending log to Sumo Logic.
+See [Mapping OpenTelemetry concepts to Sumo Logic][mapping] for more details.

 ## Systemd Logs

 Configuration specific to systemd logs is located under the `sumologic.logs.systemd` key.
-Most configuration options for systemd logs are shared with container
-logs, and are documented under [Modification and filtering](#modification-and-filtering).
+Most configuration options for systemd logs are shared with container logs, and are documented under [Modification and filtering](#modification-and-filtering).

 ### Selecting systemd units to collect logs from